Table of Contents

 The Black Dragonfish is a scaleless fish which appears monstrous.
 They are found inhabiting deep in the sea and possess special organs, the photophores that are known to produce light.
 The organ structures are found in their smallest form along the body whereas larger photophores are located just below the eyes enclosed in a formation that dangles below the barbel.
 Apart from producing the traditional blue-green colour, they are also capable of producing the red light which helps them find their prey in the dark.

 - Dinoflagellates –

-Also known as the fire algae, they are a kind of unicellular algae that are found inhabiting both in freshwater and marine ecosystems.
+Also known as the fire algae, they are a kind of unicellular algae that are found inhabiting both freshwater and marine ecosystems.
 These entities are capable of bioluminescence as they produce a chemical compound which has the potential to generate light when they react.
-The process is stimulated when Dinoflagellates come in contact with any object, other organisms or even water movement through waves.
+The process is stimulated when dinoflagellates come in contact with any object, other organisms or even water movement through waves.
 They can also glow due to a dip in the temperature.
-They use the process of bioluminescence as a defensive mechanism from the predators.
+They use the process of bioluminescence as a defensive mechanism against the predators.
 On lighting up, these entities produce a glowing blue colour.

 - Glow-worm –

 Contrary to its name, glow worms are not worms inherently, instead, they are larvae of different groups of adult females or insects that have a resemblance to the larvae.
-The adult versions of these glow-worms do not possess wings, instead, exhibit structures along their abdominal and thoracic areas, wherein these organs emit light.
+The adult versions of these glow-worms do not possess wings, instead, exhibit structures on their abdominal and thoracic areas, wherein these organs emit light.
 They use the process of bioluminescence to lure their mates and attract their prey such as bugs.
 They hang suspended to the sticky long fibres they produce wherein the prey are entrapped.
 In order to warn predators, glow worms emit light that is toxic enough.

 - Fungi –